Lost Souvenirs

 Lost Souvenirs (French: Souvenirs perdus) is a 1950 French drama film directed by Christian-Jaque and starring Bernard Blier, Pierre Brasseur and Suzy Delair.
+It was shot at the Billancourt Studios in Paris and on location around the city.
 The film's sets were designed by the art director Robert Gys.
-It was shot at the Billancourt Studios in Paris and on location around the city.
+It was distributed by Cocinor in France, attracting more than two million spectators at the box office.

+Synopsis

+The film consists of four individual episodes, each revolving around a separate object that acts as the catalyst of their plots.